vishnuthumpudi/vishnuthumpudi/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is Vishnu Thumpudi
 =======================================================================================================================================

-Final Year Student in Bioinformatics and Tech Enthusiast
+Final Year Student in Bioinformatics with a strong knowledge in Java and Tech Enthusiast
 --------------------------------------

 I have been coding since the beginning of my college.
 I have primarily focused on Web Development and have understanding of various technologies and understood how a tool works.